 For me, it is not the tomato soup made with water that was served in my junior high school cafeteria.
 It is my mother's soup that she made from canned tomatoes grown in her garden and milk fresh from our cows.
 It is also the chunky, creamy tomato soup served only on Fridays at Westside Cafe in Brainerd (Minnesota).
 Dick and I would call ahead and reserve two bowls if we thought the soup might be gone before we arrived.
 We'd always order a grilled cheese to go along.
 The cafe has been closed for several years and, sadly, I neglected to ask my mother how she made hers before she died.
 Thus began my search for a recipe to replicate the tomato soup embedded in my memory.
 I have tried many recipes in my persistent quest.
 This recipe is it!
 Source: Epicurious Magazine September 1996 reprinted from The Fannie Farmer Cookbook by Marion Cunningham.

 The recipe, which uses canned diced tomatoes, states to pour the soup through a strainer before serving to remove the tomato chunks.
 Why?!
 That's just a waste of good tomatoes.
 The first photo shows the soup with tomato chunks.
 It was good, but not quite there.
-The second photo is after I whirled it in a blender... tomato chunks and all.
-Perfectly yummy!
-The third photo below shows a combination of the two that I made by blending half of it then added it back into the chunky portion.
-The result was exactly like the Westside Cafe version!
-Whether you choose the pureed version or the pureed/chunky combo, you will never open a red can of Campbell's tomato soup again.
+The second photo below shows a version that I made by blending half of it then added it back into the chunky portion.
+The result was exactly like what I remember at Westside Cafe!
+Whether you choose the chunky version or the pureed/chunky combo, you will never open a can of Campbell's tomato soup again.
 I am sure of it.

 Homemade Cream of Tomato Soup

 Makes 12 cups (8 - 1 ½ cup servings).